-Barnes Hall started life as the dormitory wing of the newly constructed student union building, known then as Keeler Union, and which today is named Powers Hall.
-Groundbreaking for the new student union occurred on October 31, 1938, when President Warriner turned the first shovel of earth.
+Barnes Hall started life as the addition to the dormitory wing of the student union building, known then as Keeler Union, and which today is named Powers Hall.
+The groundbreaking for the Keeler Union and first dormitories occurred on October 31, 1938, when President Warriner turned the first shovel of earth.
 The building was funded through a Public Works Administration grant, one of the programs of President Franklin Delano Roosevelt's New Deal.
 The architect was C. William Palmer of Detroit.
 The cornerstone was laid in February 1939.

 Like Ronan Hall, portions of this building were turned over to United States Navy to house V-12 cadets during World War II.
 The building housed 125 Navy cadets, 35 more than the facility was designed to sleep, from 1942 until July 1, 1944.
 During this time, the hall was also used as a rallying point for the Red Cross.
 In November of 1944, the hall was turned over to women residents for the first time.
 They remained until after the end of the War.
 Men returned to the residence hall in March 1946.
 Soaring campus enrollment after World War II made housing a major problem.
 In 1949, Keeler was at double capacity with 180 residents.

 In 1951, a new residence hall wing was added.
 The addition was designed by Roger Allen and Associates of Grand Rapids, the architect responsible for many of the buildings on CMU's campus.
 On October 25, 1952, the entire residence hall area was renamed Charles C. Barnes Hall, thus ending the connection with Keeler.
 A third and final wing was added in 1957, known as the "new section."
 This wing contained rooms with individual bathrooms instead of the community baths found in the other sections.